Consensys/quorum-hibernate/docs/config.md

 ### privacyManager

-The Privacy Manager to be managed by the Node Manager.
+The Privacy Manager to be managed by the Node Hibernator.

 | Field  | Type | Description |
 | :---: | :---: | :--- |